-As a Group that believes in giving back to the society, we take responsibility to invest our resources to contribute to the local communities that we operate within.
+As a Group that believes in giving back to the society, we take responsibility to invest our resources to contribute to the local communities within which we operate.
 In line with this, we have set up Muhibbah's CSR Rangers to contribute to the society.